 The door is not as strict here as in Berghain but only if you are willing to show skin.
 You won’t be able to get in wearing long jeans and a shirt.
 Now it’s time for your fancy underwear!

 Yet another techno temple.
 And probably the biggest and most respected one.
 Tresor is, similar to Berghain, located in an abandoned power plant which means this place is huge.
 There are several dance floors and a massive outside area.
 Friendly ravers dance the night (or weekend) away to the finest techno in amazing acoustics.

-The door policy is similar to Berghain.
+The door policy is similar to Berghain’s.
 Try to be as Berlin as possible (means: be a hipster).
 It also doesn’t hurt to bring someone who speaks German as they are not too crazy about having the place full of selfie-taking tourists.

 Just in case you don’t feel like electronic music, Hafenbar in Mitte is something totally different and might be a good option.
 This is probably the oldest bar in Berlin, playing fun and casual party music.
 Be aware: Fridays are German Schlager only!
-International music is played on Saturday, so is karaoke.
-Dress code is rather casual and the door is by far not as strict as in other locations.
+International music is played on Saturday, and so is karaoke.
+The dress code is rather casual and the door is by far not as strict as in other locations.

 Berlin for Digital Nomads and Expats – Are you ready?

 Oh boy, that digital nomad guide to Berlin got a bit longer than expected.
 So in case you are still with me – well done! ;) I hope this article helps you a bit plan and organize your stay in the popular digital nomad hub.
 I’m sure you will enjoy your stay in this bustling, international, yet down-to-earth city.
 It’s a great experience spending a summer in Berlin that you surely won’t regret!